 The internship provides an excellent opportunity to learn about a variety of approaches and methods that are used in Child and Family Science.
-The student can either participate in an ongoing research project at the department of Child and Family Science (Research Internship) or choose a practical position at an external organization (Practical Internship).
+The student can either participate in an ongoing research project at the Programme group Parenting, Child care and Development (Research Internship) or choose a practical position at an external organization (Practical Internship).
 The latter should focus on the work of Child and Family Science.

 The choice of project and content of the research internship takes place in consultation with the coordinator.
 The specific research participation tasks will be put in writing in the form of a contract.

-When there is a new opening for participation in a research project this will be announced to students via Blackboard.
+When there is a new opportunity for participation in a research project this will be announced to students via Blackboard.

 The activities at an external organization should focus on the work of Child and Family Science and can involve diverse fields, such as:

 training in and carrying out interventions;